VictoriaMetrics/VictoriaMetrics/docs/vmagent.md

   -remoteWrite.queues int
      The number of concurrent queues to each -remoteWrite.url.
 Set more queues if default number of queues isn't enough for sending high volume of collected data to remote storage.
 Default value is 2 * numberOfAvailableCPUs (default 32)
   -remoteWrite.rateLimit array
      Optional rate limit in bytes per second for data sent to the corresponding -remoteWrite.url.
 By default, the rate limit is disabled.
-It can be useful for limiting load on remote storage when big amounts of buffered data is sent after temporary unavailability of the remote storage (default 0)
+It can be useful for limiting load on remote storage when big amounts of buffered data is sent after temporary unavailability of the remote storage.
+See also -maxIngestionRate (default 0)
      Supports array of values separated by comma or specified via multiple flags.
      Empty values are set to default value.
   -remoteWrite.relabelConfig string